Churchill Auctions Terms and Conditions

 3. No goods may be removed without payment of the full purchase price and the purchaser’s premium including any VAT unless any prior arrangements have been made.
 All lots are at the Purchaser’s risk after the highest bid has been accepted by the Auctioneers.

-4. All lots must be removed at the Purchaser’s risk and expense by pm on the Wednesday following the sale unless other arrangements have been made.
-Goods for which an arrangement hasn’t been made or have not been removed are subject to a daily storage charge of £1 + VAT per week plus any associated transport costs.
+4. All lots must be removed at the Purchaser’s risk and expense by 5pm on the Friday following the sale unless other arrangements have been made.
+Goods for which an arrangement has not been made or have not been removed are subject to a daily storage charge of £1 + VAT per week plus any associated transport costs. (see 4.7)

 5. The Auctioneers shall not be liable for any loss or damage of any kind while the lot is in their or their agents’ custody.
 In the event of any breach of these conditions by the Purchaser the Auctioneers reserve the right to re-sell any lot without further notice by public or private sale and any loss arising from such sale together with all charges and expenses shall be made good by the defaulter.